 Driving without any insurance could land you in some serious legal trouble.
 The penalties you face will depend on the state you live in.
 Your state might make it hard to drive by taking away your license.
 It may also force you to buy coverage and file an SR-22.
 Here are the most common punishments you could receive:

-- Driver’s license suspension.
+• Driver’s license suspension.
 The state might take away your license if you drive without insurance.
 The exact length of your suspension will vary based on the situation and your state.

-- Car impounding.
+• Vehicle impounding.
 In some cases, your car will end up in an impound lot.
 You’ll have to pay a fee and show proof of coverage to get it back.
 This is a tough and complex situation to be in.

-- SR-22.
+• SR-22.
 Your state might require you to apply for an SR-22 form.
 This form certifies that your policy is enough to meet your state’s minimum requirements.

-- Fines.
+• Fines.
 You could very well have to pay fines if you drive without coverage.
 As an example, California fines drivers $200 or more if the police catch them on the road without it.
 Other states, such as Massachusetts, West Virginia, New Jersey, and Hawaii, charge upwards of $5,000 in fines.

-- Jail.
+• Jail.
 Driving without insurance could land you in jail.
 This could happen if this is a repeat offense.
 It might also happen if the situation is very severe.
 This will likely depend on state law.

 Remember that any legal action that occurs will depend on your state’s laws.
 Be sure to consult with your state’s policies on uninsured driving to know more about what could happen.
 Though, the bottom line is that you shouldn’t drive without auto coverage.

-Getting Into an Accident Without Car Insurance
+Getting Into an Accident Without Coverage

 You’re always at risk to get in an accident when you drive.
 But at least car insurance will help you take care of the expenses that come with it.
 What if you don’t have coverage and you get into an accident?
 This is where it can get expensive.

 Getting into an accident without coverage might also cause you to lose your driver’s license.
 The police will inevitably find out about an accident.
-If you can’t offer up any proof of insurance at the scene or after the fact, you’ll likely face consequences.
+If you can’t offer up any proof of auto insurance at the scene or after the fact, you’ll likely face consequences.
 Whether or not you lose your license will depend on state law.
 In many cases, if damages reach a certain amount, you’ll lose your license.

 You’ll Likely Become a High-Risk Driver

 Being a high-risk driver will make it hard for you to buy insurance in the future.
-Coverage will either be very expensive or completely unavailable to you from standard insurers.
+Your policy will either be very expensive or completely unavailable to you from standard insurers.
 You’ll likely have to turn to a high-risk policy from non-standard companies to maintain legal coverage.
 And they’re not cheap either.

 Not being able to afford coverage doesn’t mean you should try and drive without it.
 Getting into an accident without it could cost you even more in the long run.
 That’s not a risk you should take.
 Even if insurance is really expensive (which it often is), there are still ways to get it.
 Here are some ways that you can make auto coverage more affordable:

-- Find discounts.
+• Find discounts.
 Many insurers offer discounts that you can qualify for.
 Be sure to check with your provider about any discounts that you could easily get.

-- See if your state has a low-income program.
+• See if your state has a low-income program.
 Hawaii, California, and New Jersey offer low-income coverage for people who can’t afford it.
 If you live in these states, low-income options may be worth looking into.

 Frequently Asked Questions